Sahitya1707/CRUD-TABLE/README.md

   - Route folder for different routing.
   - Modal folder for making what kind of schema or the data should be passed.
   - .env for encrypting your password

+How to use multer

+- At first you have to install the multer dependecy.
+- Then you have to declare it in you route file.
+- you have to decare a path where your file should be posted.
+- Declare the file on you router.post like upload.single("img") and the name should be same as how you send the file from frontend. single is for single item